Orthokeratology, Myopia and the Case of Overnight Vision Correction

 The best candidates for Ortho eyes are children between the ages of eight and 12 who have progressive Myopia.
 If early stages of nearsightedness are caught soon enough, Ortho eyes can sometimes help with restoring vision in children, because the custom lenses “mold” the eyes overnight to hinder or encourage the growth of cells.
 Ortho eyes also works well with adolescents and young adults with mild or moderate Myopia, or for adults under the age of 40 who aren’t interested in LASIK or other eye corrective surgery.
 If you suffer from Dry Eye Syndrome or have severe Myopia, Ortho eyes is not recommended.

-If you have questions or concerns about Ortho eyes, schedule an appointment with your eye care professional.
-He or she will be able to help you determine your candidacy, costs, benefits, and risks of the process.
+If you have questions or concerns about Ortho eyes, schedule an appointment with Dr. Jacobs or Dr. Quinton.
+They will be able to help you determine your candidacy, costs, benefits, and risks of the process.